TransformationAdvisor/TA.github.io/API/index.md

 ---
 layout: page
-title: APIs
+title: BETA APIs
 ---
-IBM Cloud Transformation Advisor provides access to it's full capabilities via a set of standard REST APIs.
+IBM Cloud Transformation Advisor provides BETA level access to it's capabilities via a set of standard REST APIs.
 The APIs are compliant with OpenAPI specification 3.0

+## BETA release
+The APIs provided here are not yet fully complete and are subject to change.
+There is no guarantee that future release will support these APIs (IBM Cloud Transformation Advisor is not yet backward compatible in relation to APIs).
+The good news is that we can and will make changes for you!

 ## API documentation and interactive ui
 The swagger documentation for the APIs are available from your IBM Cloud Transformation Advisor install at this location: `<TA_SERVER>/api/`